ritha-25/Rwanda_school_Enrollement_Capstone/README.md

  ### 3. Data Cleaning
-The `clean_data` function handled missing values by dropping rows with `NaN`, converted numeric columns to appropriate types, and removed unrealistic outliers (e.g., GAR > 200% or NAR > 100%).
+The `clean_data` function handled missing values by dropping rows with `NaN`, converted numeric columns to appropriate types, and removed unrealistic outliers like (GAR > 200% or NAR > 100%).
 Post-cleaning, the dataset had 30 complete records, with statistics showing NAR ranging from 78.5% to 96% and GAR from 125% to 156.8%.[Data cleaning](cleaning.PNG)

 ### 4. Exploratory Data Analysis (EDA)